 Top 10 quick and easy habits (that you can do in everyday life) to beat the bulge:

-1. Make water your #1 beverage of choice
+Beat the Bulge Tip #1 | Make water your #1 beverage of choice

 Every system in your body needs water!
 It’s really nature’s perfect drink.
 Water carries nutrients to your cells and helps flush toxins out of vital organs.
 Not only that, it’s calorie-free!
 Sip on a glass of water upon waking and before every meal, and you’ve already downed approximately 40 ounces.

 Beat the Bulge Tip #2 |Eat the proper portions